 If you are not familiar with an egress window, you may be asking yourself why you need one in your home?
-An egress window offers the occupants of a bedroom an escape route in case of a fire, storm, robbery, or other emergencies.
+An egress window offers the occupants of a bedroom an escape route in case of a fire, storm, home invasion, or other emergencies.

 The egress window is important in basement bedrooms, as it is usually more difficult to get out of the area.
 Many basements only have one way out, a stairwell that leads to the upstairs.
 An egress window is NOT required if the room already has a door that leads to the yard, exterior patio, or other public areas.

 Guidelines for Egress Windows

 You can install egress windows in window wells or as a basement window.
 Depending on your choice, there are a couple of variations in the code.
 This information was updated in March 2017.
 If you find any errors or have questions, please contact us or call 402-512-4278.